top of page

 How Quality of Service Networking Helps Because it’s virtually impossible to remove components or users from your network, the solution is to ensure it’s capable of handling the traffic.
 The first step includes increasing your bandwidth.
 Essentially, that means allowing more space for more devices on the network.
 To increase bandwidth, more powerful routers are necessary, ones with higher throughput speed and more virtual local area network capabilities.
 VLANS help segment traffic so the slower and less crucial devices can operate simultaneously with the faster and essential devices.
 To help manage and prioritize the importance of the device within the network – for instance, your security system over your smart TV – integrators can employ Quality of Service software (QoS).
 QoS makes your network more efficient by making each component’s performance visible to an integrator so they can tailor the service to your system.
 This kind of control over resources helps maximize the performance of the whole system, thereby enhancing your smart home experience.
 A strong network is essential to your smart home’s performance.
 It can mean the difference between a system you use every day, and one you never touch If you’re interested in increasing the capabilities of your integrated technology, adding more devices to your system or you want faster connections, you may need to upgrade your network.

-Bravo AV is proud to be an HTA (Home Technology Association) Certified Installation Firm and professional A/V experts.
-Tom Curnin, the owner of Bravo AV, is a CEDIA Professional Designer, a certified THX Level 1 home theater professional and a member of the Home Acoustic Alliance trained to Level II.
+Tom Curnin, the owner of Bravo AV, is a CEDIA Professional Designer, a certified THX Level 1 home theater professional, and a member of the Home Acoustic Alliance trained to Level II.
 You can contact Tom directly at (908) 953-0555 or through email at Tom@BravoAV.com.

 Recent Posts